Invereshie and Inshriach National Nature Reserve: History

 Caledonian Forest first became established in Invereshie and Inshriach at the end of the last ice age.
 Although humans are known to have lived in the area since at least the Bronze Age, until around the mid-18th century the forest remained largely intact, with only small-scale felling of trees for domestic use and localised rough grazing.

-As the population of Scotland grew during the second half of the 18th century more people began to move into the glens of the Cairngorms, including Glen Feshie.
-Land began to be cleared for agriculture, and this process accelerated during the Napoleonic wars, when there was increased demand for timber.
+As the population of Scotland grew during the second half of the 18th century more people began to move into the glens of the Cairngorms, including Glen Feshie, and land began to be cleared for agriculture.
+From 1780, the Invereshie estate was managed by Captain John Macpherson (1751 - 1799, firstly on behalf of his father George (1702 - 1795), and then his older brother William (1733 - 1812).
+He and his father gradually modernised the estate, replacing the old runrig townships with small but self-sufficient single-tenant farms.
+George Macpherson Grant of Ballindalloch (1781 - 1846) inherited the Invereshie estate from his uncle William in 1812.

+Development accelerated during the Napoleonic Wars, when high stock prices boosted incomes and there was increased demand for timber.
 Several water-driven sawmills were built along the River Feshie and its tributaries during this period.
+There was also extensive construction of embankments to increase the grazing potential of the Invereshie Meadows on the floodplains of the Rivers Feshie and Spey.
 Demand for timber continued throughout the 19th century, especially with the coming of the railways, as timber was required for sleepers, bridges and buildings.

-In 1850 Invereshie became a deer forest, as deer stalking and grouse shooting became popular amongst Britain's upper classes.
+In 1850 Invereshie was converted into a deer forest, as deer stalking and grouse shooting became popular amongst Britain's upper classes.
 The subsequent increase in deer numbers, alongside management practices such as muirburn (the burning of patches of heather to create habitats for grouse) led to a reduction in natural regeneration of the native woodland.